What is Parang?

 All photography by Amelia K. Ingram, © 2002, Trinidad.
 All rights reserved.

-For publication or copyright permission, please contact the author at: amys_webring@yahoo.com
+For publication or copyright permission, please contact the author at: aingram_at_wesleyan.edu

 Thank you for your cooperation.